 Please note that as of March 15, 2014, all key personnel engaged in human subject research must complete the NEW online CITI training program prior to IRB approval of a new or continuing review application.
 The new CITI training has been streamlined for your convenience and also includes a module and quiz specific to research conducted at Duquesne University.

 Key Personnel are defined as the Principal Investigator, other investigators and research personnel who are directly involved in conducting research with study participants or who are directly involved with handling private information (example: patient's medical records and charts) related to study participants during the course of a research project.
 Key Personnel also include faculty sponsors who provide direct oversight of research with study participants or research using study participant's private information.

 The prior NIH training certification will not be accepted after March 15, 2014 for any personnel conducting human subject research.

 Please following the link below for guidance on first time registration in the CITI program.

 Next Deadline for Full Board Review: Protocols are due to the local school IRB representative by November 13, 2013.
 Final protocols are electronically due in the IRB office by noon on November 27, 2013, for the full board meeting on Wednesday, December 11, 2013.
 There are no deadlines to apply for Expedited or Exempt Review.

 Institutional Review Board

 All research conducted at or sponsored by Duquesne University that involves human subjects must be approved by the IRB before research begins and, when necessary, reviewed periodically during the course of the project.
-Information is available from the office of the Chair of the IRB, Dr. Joseph Kush, Room 301A Administration Bldg.
+Information is available from the office of the Chair of the IRB, Dr. Linda Goodfellow, Room 312 Fisher Hall, Ext 6548 or from Marianne Volk, IRB Coordinator, Room 301A Administration Bldg.
 Ext: 6326.